thund3rsh0ck/simple-django-file-server/README.md

 `yum install nginx`

-To test if this is working, just type
+OPTIONAL: To test if this is working, just type

 OPTIONAL: `nginx`

-You should see something running on port 80, if so, you can kill that process with
+OPTIONAL:  You should see something running on port 80, if so, you can kill that process with

 OPTIONAL: `pkill nginx`

 Now, edit DMZ_nginx.conf to correspond with your server.. so the directories may need to change.